 Credit Risk.
 The Fund limits its exposure to credit risk by primarily investing in U.S. Treasuries and Agencies and equity mutual funds.
-At year-end, the funds invested in U.S. Treasuries are rated AAA by Moody's, U.S. Agency Securities are rated AA+ by Standards & Poor's and the Corporate Bonds are rated AA- to BBB+ by Standards & Poor's.
+At year-end, the funds invested in the Corporate Bonds are rated AA-to BBB+ by Standards & Poor's.